Jawahar Navodaya Vidyalaya: Science promotion activities

 The annual Science Congress is organized in collaboration with research institutes and institutes of national importance at the regional level.
 Exhibitions are conducted at school, cluster, regional, and national levels, covering subjects like physics, chemistry, biology, and mathematics.

+Smart classes

+Navodaya Vidyalayas in collaboration with Samsung India set up smart classes in 450 JNVs and 7 Navodaya Leadership Institutes from 2013 to 2019.
+A smart class is typically equipped with an interactive Smartboard, laptops/tablets, Wi-Fi connectivity and power backup.
+A smart class supplements regular lessons in mathematics, science social science, English, and Hindi to explain concepts in an engaging and interactive manner.
+Teachers are trained to use the equipment effectively.

 Social and cultural life

 The social milieu of JNVs is defined by the mingling of different sections of society from various regions of India since these schools follow the affirmative action policy and have a policy for migration from different linguistic regions.
 Teachers, chosen from across the country, live on the same campus and interact with students on a 24X7 basis leading to a familial feeling.

 Promotion of National Integration through Migration

 One of the important features of the JNV scheme is the Migration Programme wherein two linked JNVs of different linguistic categories exchange students between them.
 The aim of the exchange program is to "promote national integration and enrich social content".
 According to the scheme, a selected 30% of Class IX students are exchanged between two linked JNVs of different linguistic categories (generally between Hindi-speaking and non-Hindi-speaking states) for one year.
 During the migration period the three languages being taught to migrated students remain the same as in their parent JNV, but social and cultural exchanges are facilitated by their language learning in Class VI to IX.
 Initially migration was envisaged for students from Class IX to Class XII; it was reduced to two years (Class IX and Class X) in 1991–92.
 Finally in 1996-97 it was confined to only Class IX students.